Michigan–Ohio State football rivalry: 2006: Game of The Century

 Half an hour after the game ended, the Ohio Lottery PICK 4 evening drawing was 4–2–3–9, matching the final score of the game and paying out up to $5,000 per winner, for a total payout of $2.2 million.

-Following the game, there was a chance of a rematch in the 2007 BCS National Championship Game, but Florida was chosen over Michigan to be Ohio State's opponent.
-Florida won 41–14.
+Following the game, there was a chance of a rematch in the 2007 BCS National Championship Game; Florida was instead chosen over Michigan to be Ohio State's opponent while Michigan faced USC in the 2007 Rose Bowl.
+Both teams ended the season with a loss, with Florida winning the National Championship and USC winning the Rose Bowl.

 A carousel of coaches (2007–2011)

 Terrelle Pryor (right) eludes Brandon Graham with a stiff arm.

-Lloyd Carr retired as coach at Michigan following the 2007 season, which included a 14–3 loss to Ohio State.
+Lloyd Carr retired as coach at Michigan following the 2007 season, which included another loss to Ohio State.
 Tressel had compiled a 6–1 record against Carr's Michigan teams, leaving Carr with a 6–7 career record against the Buckeyes.
 In December 2007, Michigan hired West Virginia head coach Rich Rodriguez to take over the football program.
-Rodriguez, known for his expertise in the spread offense, represented a significant departure from the Wolverines' traditional power running style.
 Furthermore, both Carr and his predecessor Gary Moeller had been apprenticed by the now-legendary Schembechler, and Rodriguez's hiring marked the first time in 40 years that a Michigan football team would not be coached by a member of the "Woody Hayes coaching tree".

 The 2008 game, Rodriguez's first against the Buckeyes, featured an Ohio State team that needed a win to secure at least a share of the Big Ten championship for the fourth straight year.
 Michigan by contrast entered the game with a 3–8 record, having already suffered more losses than in any other season in its history.
 The Buckeyes posted a 42–7 win, and scored their largest margin of victory over Michigan since 1968.

-Ohio State won 21–10 in the 2009 game to extend their winning streak against Michigan to six games, their longest in the rivalry's history, and improve Jim Tressel's record versus Michigan to 8–1.
+Ohio State won 21–10 in the 2009 game to extend their winning streak against Michigan to six games, their longest in the rivalry's history, and improve Tressel's record versus Michigan to 8–1.
 Ohio State wore throwback uniforms to commemorate their 1954 national championship team.
-The 2009 meeting also saw Buckeye guard Justin Boren, who had transferred to Ohio State from Michigan in 2008, become the third player in school history to play for both teams (J. T. White and Howard Yerges Jr. being the others) and only the second to play for both teams in the rivalry game.
-In 2010, Ohio State again prevailed, 37–7 but had to vacate all wins from the 2010 season.
+The 2009 meeting also saw Buckeye guard Justin Boren, who had transferred from Michigan in 2008, become the third player in school history to play for both teams, joining J. T. White and Howard Yerges Jr. and only the second to play for both teams in the rivalry game.
+In 2010, Ohio State again prevailed, 37–7 but later had to vacate all wins from the 2010 season.